zdravkov/kendo-docs/getting-started/web/sortable/overview.md

 ### Filter/Disable items

 The **filter** option specifies which items inside the Sortable's container will be sortable.
-Items that does not match the filter selector will not be draggable nor reordered when the user drags a sortable item over them.
+Items that do not match the `filter` selector will not be draggable nor reordered when the user drags a sortable item over them.

 The **disabled** option specifies which items inside the Sortable's container cannot be dragged.
-Items that match the disabled selector cannot be dragged but will reorder when the user drags a sortable item over them.
+Items that match the disabled selector cannot be dragged **but will reorder** when the user drags a sortable item over them.

 #### Disable all items at runtime